bdijck/SA1200P_CO2/README.md

 http://192.168.1.156/data --> show CO2, temperature, humidity and pressure

-Off course, IP address can change.
+Of course, IP address can change.